qudou/xmlplus/README.md

 </html>
 ```

 Ensure that the above three files are in the same directory.
-If opennig the `index.html` by the browser, you should be able to see the red `hello, world`.
+If opening the `index.html` by the browser, you should be able to see the red `hello, world`.

 ## Browser and device support